davetron5000/daves-resume/README.markdown

 #### Technical Lead/Architect
 _9/2005 - 10/2006_

-_Description:_ Create technical architecture and system design for unified data-driven application for US Marshals Service.
-Perform process and policy analysis to gather requirements.
+_Description:_ Create technical architecture and system design for unified data-driven application for USMS.
+Analyze busines process and policy to create system requirements.
 Perform user interface analysis and design.
 Establish configuration management, development, and deployment procedures for project team.
-Perform Java design and development.
+Java design and development.

 Key Achievements:

 + Designed technical architecture for unifying and modernizing two key systems and databases for USMS using a J2EE distributed architecture based on EJB, Hibernate, and Swing; provided a long-term viable and highly usable platform for business process integration
-+ Created user interface style guide and a Swing framework in support of it; allowed developers to easily create consistent user interfaces regardless of IDE
++ Created user interface style guide and supporting Swing framework; allowed developers to easily create consistent user interfaces regardless of IDE

 #### Senior Software Engineer
-_9/2005 - 4/2002_
+_4/2002 - 9/2005_

-_Description:_ Design and develop Java code for US Marshals Service case management and analysis system.
+_Description:_ Design and develop Java code for USMS case management and analysis system.
 Participate in requirements gathering.
 Provide estimates and support project planning.

 Key Achievements:

 + Conducted usability tests with cross-functional users group and revised system based on user feedback;  significantly contributed to the success of the application which gave the team confidence that the product would be highly usable
 + Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment; allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff
-+ Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing;  modernized system provided many usability and workflow enhancements over legacy system and is used daily within the USMS
++ Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing;  modernized system provided usability and workflow enhancements over legacy system
-+ Successfully migrated technical infrastructure from Weblogic to JBoss; Standards-compliance and open-source saved USMS significant cost in both licensing and maintenance
++ Successfully migrated technical infrastructure from Weblogic to JBoss; Standards-compliance and open-source software saved USMS significant cost in both licensing and maintenance
-+ Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp;  Trainers could author content and users could train on a live version of the application
++ Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp;  Allow trainers to easily author and maintain content while users could train on live version of application

-### Publicis Dialog (formerly Novo/Ironlight) (San Francisco, CA)
+### Publicis Dialog (f/k/a Novo/Ironlight) (San Francisco, CA)
 _2/1998 - 2/2002_

 #### Software Engineering Director